Preview

 About CSS Gradient Generator

-Linear, radial & conic gradients
+Linear, radial, and conic gradients

 Draggable color stops